konalegi/arm64v8_elasticsearch/README.md

 # arm64v8_elasticsearch

-Just push to the repo, and it will create automatic build, image can be pulled at `jkonalegi/arm64v8_elasticsearch:latest`
+Run ./build to build and push image into dockerhub